mnesarco/HyperController/README.md

 This project is in its infancy, currently it is just the result of a weekend project.

+## IMPORTANT!!!

+This repository is not a FreeCAD extension, this repo contains the Hardware and Firmware part of the HyperController.
+The required FreeCAD extension is [Mnesarco Utils](https://github.com/mnesarco/FreeCAD_Utils), you must install it from: https://github.com/mnesarco/FreeCAD_Utils

 ## Features/Goals

 * Keep the hand in rest position all the time